alexlehner3868/ChatRoomApplication/README.md

  - `JWT_SECRET=`
 	 - This is the **secret key used to sign and verify JWT authentication tokens**.

-The `.env` file was provided directly to the Professor and TA team via email (sent by Mahmoud Anklis, mahmoud.anklis@mail.utoronto.ca), as it cannot be committed to GitHub without compromising application security.
+The `.env` file was provided directly to the Professor via email (sent by Mahmoud Anklis, mahmoud.anklis@mail.utoronto.ca), as it cannot be committed to GitHub without compromising application security.
 Exposing these secrets would allow unauthorized parties to generate valid tokens.

+**Note:** The name of the `.env` file may be altered when sent via email.
+If that occurs, rename the file by removing the name before the dot and keeping it strictly as `.env`

 Run the server by navigating to *ChatRoomApplicationServer* in the project directory and run:
 ```